6.2 Consultation within government

 The Human Rights Act 2019 (the Act) requires human rights to be taken into account when developing legislation.
 A Statement of Compatibility must set out whether, in the opinion of the Member who has introduced the Bill, the Bill is compatible or incompatible with the human rights set out in the Act, and set out reasons that explain how a Bill is compatible or otherwise, and the nature and extent of an incompatibility.
 There is a similar requirement for subordinate legislation under section 41 of the Act, which requires a Human Rights Certificate to be tabled at the same time as the subordinate legislation.

-In exceptional circumstances (such as a war, state of emergency, or exceptional crisis situation) an override declaration may be made (as per s 43 of the Act).
+In exceptional circumstances (such as a war, state of emergency, or exceptional crisis situation) an override declaration may be made (as per section 43 of the Act).
 This has the effect of declaring that an Act or provision has effect despite being incompatible with human rights.
-Policy officers considering use of an override declaration should consult with the Human Rights Unit at the Department of Justice and Attorney-General before proceeding with drafting instructions.

 Inconsistency with the Corporations Act 2001 (Commonwealth)

-Department of Employment, Economic Development and Innovation
+Department of Employment, Small Business and Training

-Department of Local Government and Planning
+Department of State Development and Infrastructure

-The Department of Local Government and Planning must be consulted on proposals dealing with infrastructure, project delivery, economic and resource development.
+The Department of State Development and Infrastructure (DSDI) must be consulted on proposals dealing with infrastructure, project delivery, economic and resource development.

 Integrated Development Assessment System

-The Department of Local Government and Planning must be consulted to ensure conformity with the Integrated Development Assessment System (IDAS) principles when new legislation and regulations include development assessment and approval provisions.
+DSDI must be consulted to ensure conformity with the Integrated Development Assessment System (IDAS) principles when new legislation and regulations include development assessment and approval provisions.

 Local Government

 Departments are obliged to consult with the LGAQ at major stages of policy and legislative development.
 Further, Cabinet should be informed of the results of consultation with local government when policy and legislative proposals that affect local government are submitted for Cabinet consideration.
-The Department of Local Government and Planning is responsible for whole of government coordination of State policies affecting local government.
-Departmental officers are available to assist departments in complying with the requirements of the Protocol.
+DHLGPPW is responsible for whole-of-government coordination of State policies affecting local government.

 Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts